 It's not uncommon for female birds to lay eggs without a male bird being present.
 If you find an egg in your pet bird's cage, you're probably wondering how it happened, what to do with it, and whether or not it will hatch.

 If you have a female bird, nature requires her to lay an egg now and then, but it doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
-Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile—in this case, most bird owners remove the egg from the cage and throw it away, and most of the time the hens go back to their normal routines.
+Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile.
+In this case, most bird owners remove the egg from the cage and throw it away.
+Most of the time, the hens go back to their normal routines.

 There is no need for a male bird to be present for a female bird to produce an egg.
 Like the female human reproductive cycle that entails women must ovulate every 28 days, approximately, female birds have to release their eggs whether or not they're infertile.
 In fact, if breeding-age hens don't lay eggs regularly, they are at risk for egg binding, a potentially fatal health condition.

 Egg binding is a medical condition that affects female birds when they are unable to pass (or "lay") an egg that has formed internally.
 This condition is common and can lead to infection or internal organ damage for the bird if not addressed.